ColdTrick/opensearch/README.md

 #### 'boostable_types', 'opensearch'

-Return an array of type.subtype to be used for configuaring boosting in OpenSearch.
+Return an array of type.subtype to be used for configuring boosting in OpenSearch.

 In the format:
 ```php